The best quotes by Bethany Hamilton

 My strength came from my relationship with Christ and the love and encouragement of my family and friends.

-Our country is pretty out of control when it comes to making unhealthy choices and we rarely think about all the artificial sweeteners, trans fats, bad salts, overload of sugar and all processed foods we put it into our bodies on a daily basis.
+Our country is pretty out of control when it comes to making unhealthy choices, and we rarely think about all the artificial sweeteners, trans fats, bad salts, an overload of sugar, and all processed foods we put into our bodies on a daily basis.
 I think that the best way to combat our national health crisis is proper education.